Quick Starter Guide

-- Drag & drop the module to the column/grid to add modules
+- Drag and drop the module to the column/grid to add modules

 B) To use the Themify Builder on frontend:

-- View any post or page on the frontend (NOTE: WordPress default homepage is actually a blog archive page, you would need to create a static front page to use the Builder on homepage)
+- View any post or page on the frontend (NOTE: WordPress default homepage is actually a blog archive page, you will need to create a static front page to use the Builder on homepage).

-- Drag & drop the module to the grid to add modules
+- Drag and drop the module to the grid to add modules.

 7. Customize Panel, Site Logo, and Tagline

-The Customize panel allows you to customize the appearance of the theme (eg. font, background, color, border, position, spacing, custom CSS, etc.).
+The Customize panel allows you to customize the appearances of the theme (eg. font, background, color, border, position, spacing, custom CSS, etc.).

 To access the Customize Panel:

-- On the Customize, there are "Basic" and "Advanced" tab:
+- On the Customize, there are "Basic" and "Advanced" tabs:

-- Basic = show only the basic options which is good for beginners
+- Basic = shows only the basic options which is good for beginners

-- Advanced = show all styling options which is good for experienced users
+- Advanced = shows all styling options which is good for experienced users.

 Common confusion in Customize Panel: